 The Central Okanagan Youth Soccer Association (COYSA) is the District that covers the Central Okanagan between Peachland and Oyama for your players as defined by our governing body, the BC Soccer Association (BCSA).

-In 2018 we have just under 4,600 players participating in our outdoor soccer programs and over 1,000 that participated in our indoor soccer program.
+In 2018 we had just under 4,600 players participating in our outdoor soccer programs and over 1,000 that participated in our indoor soccer program.

 We have 6 Clubs within our District, each handling their own registrations.
 Players register in the Club that is in the area they live in with the exception players participating in our Kelowna United Football Club.
 Kelowna United is our rep Club and evaluations for their teams are held each year and are open to players in all our Clubs.
 Kelowna United is the technical arm of COYSA and provides coach workshops and courses as well as various player camps and academies.
-All Club websites and contact information are on the main page of our website as well as under the Contacts tab.
+Go to the Clubs tab on the home page of our website, part way down on the left hand side for all the Club websites and contact information.

-Due to the limited indoor field time that we are allocated, our indoor program can only hold 1,000 players.
+Due to the limited indoor field time that we are allocated, our Indoor Soccer program can only hold 1,000 players.
 The indoor season runs from near the end of October until just before Spring Break, taking time off during the Christmas holidays.
-Registration is traditionally held in mid August.
-Families print off the registration form and drop it off at the COYSA office.
+Registration is online and begins in August.
+Go to the Indoor Soccer tab on the home page of our website, part way down on the right for details on dates, fees and the registration link.

 INTERNATIONAL STUDENTS: In January 2018 a change has been brought forward where there is a possibility of International Students playing in our league.
 The entire document is found HERE - please specifically look towards the bottom of page 5 where it says as copied below.
 The form that needs to be completed and submitted with the documentation is found HERE (please note there is a $100 fee apparently charged for this - not by COYSA).